Top 10 Spectacular Attractions in Sandakan, Sabah: Wildlife, Culture & Nature Wonders

 Agnes Keith House Sandakan

-6. Enjoy a Sunset at Puu Jih Shih Buddhist Temple
+6. Puu Jih Shih Buddhist Temple

 Towering over Sandakan Bay is the majestic Puu Jih Shih Temple, a vibrant red and gold structure perched on a hilltop.
 The temple is active and open to visitors, with ornate statues, incense wafting through the air, and sweeping views of the town below.
-Furthermore, the temple grounds are surrounded by lush gardens and dragon sculptures.

 The real highlight?
 The panoramic view of the coastline, especially at sunrise or sunset.
 It’s one of the most Instagrammable spots in Sandakan.